Head of community Elizabeth Kinsey shares why we created a space for users to get more out of Slack

 The Slack Community Forum is a central place for users to connect with others and with Slack more directly to research, gather information and solve problems together.
 It was designed to help you get answers to questions no matter where you are on your journey, whether it’s your first day using Slack or you’re a seasoned developer.

 Everyone is welcome and an account isn’t required to browse the site.
-Visit when you have a question, want to browse through existing tips and tricks or would like to join a trusted community centred around getting more out of Slack.
+Visit when you have a question, want to browse through existing tips and tricks, or would like to join a trusted community centered around getting more out of Slack.